jwkidd3/rust_intro_v1/presentations/README.md

 ## Contributing

 When modifying presentations:
-- Maintain consistent slide structure
+- Maintain consistent slide structure and styling
 - Test all code examples
 - Update the README if adding new modules
 - Ensure concepts are introduced before being used in labs